bobgreenshields/rivers-of-blood/To do list.md

+- [ ] create a list of events for when party comes back to Fallcrest
 - [ ] spec out some loot
 	- Blood spear - reduce to zero get 2d6 temp hp
 	- Ring of the ram (fails on d6?)
 1d3 charges a day